 The NsaType definition models the primary meta-data elements of an NSA.
 The id attribute of the NSA MUST be globally unique as this is the primary identification key used across all NSAs for discovery.
 This id is referred to as the NSA identifier in the NSI Connection Service (CS) protocol documents [OGF NSI-CS].

 Figure 2 – NsaType.

 Parameters

-The <nsa> element is defined by the complex type NsaType that has the following parameters (M = Mandatory, O = Optional):
+The nsa element is defined by the complex type NsaType that has the following parameters (M = Mandatory, O = Optional):